 Prescriptive Right A property right, granted by a court of law, that provides certain property rights to an individual, company, or corporation.
 If no judgment has been issued, there is no Prescriptive Right, only a Prescriptive Claim.
 The claim must be brought and argued before a court for a judgment to be issued.
 For a Prescriptive Claim to be valid, it must be open, notorious, and adverse.
-Contact the HQ Utilities Unit for additional guidance.
+Contact HQ Utilities for additional guidance.